Packing list for ski tours

 Departure from Mont Velan at the end of April

-• Long pants (merino) if necessary
+• Long pants (merino) for extra warmth on cold days.

-• Cap and headband
+• Cap and Headband

 • Sun cream with a high protection factor